-The political elite in Israel has concluded soon after the establishment of the state that it was essential to separate the Druze from Islam and de-linking them altogether from the Arabs or 'Arabness'.
-In that process, the Druze conscription into the IDF since 1956 formed the lynch - pin of the manipulation of Druze identity by the Israeli authorities.
-The attempt to distinguish the Druze from the other Arab and Muslim minorities was eventually a successful one.
-Rabah Halabi has shown in his research the extent to which the Druze identify themselves as an Israelis much more than the other Arab respondents.
-According to his research, conscription in the military is the factor that has had the most significant impact on the Druze identity in Israel.
+Soon after the establishment of the state, the political elite in Israel concluded that it was essential to separate the Druze from Islam and disconnect them altogether from the Arabs or “Arabness.”
+The Druze conscription into the IDF, beginning in 1956, formed the linchpin of this process of manipulation of Druze identity by the Israeli authorities.
+The attempt to distinguish the Druze from the other Arab and Muslim minorities in Israel was eventually successful.
+Rabah Halabi has shown the extent to which the Druze identify themselves as Israelis much more than other Arab respondents.
+According to his research, conscription in the military is the factor that has had the most significant impact on Druze identity in Israel.

-The developing status of Israeli Druze was an outcome of negotiations between two parties with complementary interests.
-The Traditional Druze notables, such as village leaders, petty landowners, and religious sheikhs, were interested in the establishment of an institutional framework which would provide them with benefits and resources for the broadening and legitimation of their influence.
-The Israeli administration, namely, the ruling party Mapai, was interested in the subdivision of the minority population and the cooperation of more marginal sections of it, such as Bedouins, Circassians, and especially the more numerous minorities of the Druze.
+The developing status of Israeli Druze was the outcome of negotiations between two parties with complementary interests.
+The traditional Druze notables, such as village leaders, petty landowners, and religious sheikhs, were interested in the establishment of an institutional framework that would provide them with benefits and resources for the broadening and legitimation of their influence.
+The Israeli administration, namely the ruling Mapai party, was interested in the subdivision of the minority population and the cooperation of more marginal sections within that population, such as Bedouins, Circassians, and especially the more numerous Druze.

-The Druze integration in the IDF has reinforced their imagined communal identity, and their identification with the Jewish state has undercut the larger Arab unity.
-It was Israel that has told them they are not Arabs, but in fact, there is no big difference, if any, between the Druze and the Arab society insofar as language, dress, food, or even literature, popular art, or any other cultural areas are concerned.
+The integration of the Druze into the IDF has reinforced their imagined communal identity, and their identification with the Jewish state has undercut a larger Arab unity.
+Israel has told the Druze that they are not Arabs; in fact, however, there is no significant difference, if any, between the Druze and Arab society insofar as language, dress, food, literature, popular art, or any other aspects of culture are concerned.

-Among the tactics the Israeli authorities used to separate the Druze from the rest of their fellow Arabs was replacing the term ‘Arab’ with ‘Druze’ for every Israeli Druze on their identity cards and birth certificates.
-In 1962, the Israeli Ministry of Interior added the Druze nationality/religion- without distinction between the two.
-This led to an official Israeli stance that claimed that the Druze were no longer Arabs, and since then they were are not permitted to classify themselves as Arabs.
+Among the tactics used by the Israeli authorities to separate the Druze from their fellow Arabs was the replacement of the term “Arab” with “Druze” on the identity cards and birth certificates of every Israeli Druze.
+In 1962, the Israeli Ministry of Interior added the Druze nationality/religion without distinguishing between the two.
+This led to an official Israeli stance that that the Druze were no longer Arabs; since then, they have not been permitted to classify themselves as Arabs.